 - 2.1.
-The academy admits students between the ages of 4-11.
-The main intakes are:
+The academy admits students between the ages of 4 11.
+The main intakes are: - Primary

-- Early years (EYFS)

-- Primary

 2.2.
 We encourage entry at the academy's main intake time so as to aid academic progression without interruption, however, applications are welcome for entry in any year.